yodhasu/ReINE/README.md

 ### 2. Prepare Data
 The repo includes **sanitized** prompt materials:
 - `test_prompt.txt` – 15-prompt identity stress test
-- `instruction_prompt.txt` – ReINE persona anchor text
+- `instruction_prompt.txt` – anchor text, set the argument to ignore anchor text if you don't want to use any.
-- `research_evidence_prep/dataset_materials/` – Character guide, prompt templates
+- `tunedataset.jsonl` - Dataset I used for experiment (feel free to make your own)

 **Raw training JSONL files are included** To reproduce exact results.
 However if you wanna use it for personal use I highly encouraged to make your own dataset.